 Shower oils do not usually whip into a lather like soaps and body washes, but they still cleanse without stripping the skin of moisture.
 According to Dr. Talakoub, soap is an alkaline salt that lathers with water (basically a detergent for your skin).
 It effectively removes grime, but can also leave you dry and tight — or even damage your skin barrier.
 A shower gel or body wash is a water-based cleanser and is usually less stripping than bar soaps.

-Pro tip: Shower oils happen to be a great alternative to shaving cream.
+That’s actually Dr. Talakoub’s pro tip.
+Shower oils happen to be a great alternative to shaving cream.
 “I love to use shower oils instead of shaving foams and gels on my legs, particularly in the winter,” says Dr. Talakoub.
 “It helps shave my legs without causing my skin to dry out.”
 Franco also recommends applying Saint Jane’s Nourishing Body Serum post-shower for even softer skin.

 The Overall Best Shower Oil